awslabs/soci-snapshotter/docs/build.md

 ## Dependencies

-soci-snapshotter has the following dependencies.
+The project binaries have the following dependencies.
 Please follow the links or commands to install them on your machine:

+> **Note**
 > We only mention the direct dependencies of the project.
 Some dependencies may
 > have their own dependencies (e.g., containerd depends on runc/cni).
 Please refer
 > to their doc for a complete installation guide (mainly containerd).